St-vn/scripting-tips/index.md

 Table[#Table + 1] = "hi" -- bad
 ```

-**Scalibility** : "the ability of a computing process to be used or produced in a range of capabilities."*

 ## Being stuck
 - It's easy to dig yourself in a bottomless pit by taking bad approaches then slapping bandaids constantly and blindly thinking.